bluething/tdd-by-example-code/README.md

 Other option, triangulation
 1. Translated a design objection (side effects) into a test case that failed because of the objection.
 2. Got the code to compile quickly with a stub implementation.
-3. Made the test work by typing in what seemed to be the right code
+3. Made the test work by typing in what seemed to be the right code.

+Using triangulation, we only generalize code when we have two examples or more.
+When the second example demands a more general solution, then and only then do we generalize.
+Use it when we are unsure of how to refactor.
+If we can see how to eliminate duplication between code and tests and create the general solution, then just do it.